How To Print DTF Transfers At Home 🏠🎨

 -

-Run test prints on spare fabric to check colors and adhesion.
+Run test prints on scrap fabric to verify colors and adhesion before final printing.

 -

-Keep printer heads clean for consistent print quality.
+Keep printer heads clean to avoid clogs and ensure consistent quality.

 Common Mistakes To Avoid